sr99622/wabash/README.md

 cd wabash
 ```

-#### Install project prerequisites
+### Install project prerequisites
+---

 Several tools are needed to compile the project.
-The tools are installed using Homebrew.
-To verify if Homebrew is installed, use the command ```brew --version```, which will return a valid version if installed.
-If not installed, the following script will install Homebrew.
-Please note that if using the script below, it is necessary to close and re-open the terminal to use Homebrew.
+The following script will install Homebrew which is required to install the tools.
+Please note that it is necessary to close and re-open the terminal to use Homebrew.

 ```
 scripts/mac/install_brew
 ```

-Following the installation of Homebrew, it is necessary to close the terminal and re-open it, then navigate back to the project directory.
+After re-opening the terminal, navigate back to the project directory.
 Homebrew can then be used to install the necessary tools.

 ```
 brew install wget automake nasm libtool pkgconfig
 ```

-#### Install Python
+### Install Python
+---

 A Python version greater than or equal to 3.10 and less than or equal to 3.13 with the ability to create virtual environments is required.
 There are many ways to install Python on Mac, so if you have a qualified version installed already, that is fine.
 Alternatively, a script is included to install Python from the official site without adding it to the system PATH.
 This will allow installation of different Python versions without creating conflicts with existing installed versions.
 To use the script, enter the desired Python version X.XX as shown below, where X.XX represents the verison e.g. 3.13